warren-bank/node-hls-downloader-tubitv/README.md

 2. repeat the above process until the log file shows no download errors
 3. finally, convert the HLS stream to mp4
    * the `ffmpeg` command to perform this conversion is included in the log file
+   * when converting the episodes in a series, a list of all `ffmpeg` commands can be generated with the options: `--dry-run --log-level 2`

 #### Requirements: